bhalgat20/akka/akka-docs/rst/scala/distributed-data.rst

 *Akka Distributed Data* is useful when you need to share data between nodes in an Akka Cluster.
 The data is accessed with an actor providing a key-value store like API.
-The keys are strings and the values are *Conflict Free Replicated Data Types* (CRDTs).
+The keys are unique identifiers with type information of the data values.
+The values are *Conflict Free Replicated Data Types* (CRDTs).

 All data entries are spread to all nodes, or nodes with a certain role, in the cluster via direct replication and gossip based dissemination.
 You have fine grained control of the consistency level for reads and writes.